 You can travel business class on Iberia Airlines from the United States to Spain for 57,500 AAdvantage miles.
 Iberia business class seats are staggered with ottomans to allow you to extend your feet.
 There’s plenty of storage room, and you get a pillow, blanket and a fully stocked amenities kit.

-And there’s good news about booking.
-In 2017, American began allowing customers to search and book Iberia flights using AAdvantage miles through the American Airlines website at aa.com.
-You may need to scroll past the American Airlines and British Airways offerings to get to the Iberia flights.
+As with most American Airlines partner awards, you can search and book Iberia flights using AAdvantage miles right on American Airlines’ website at AA.com.
+Just make sure to scroll past the American Airlines and British Airways offerings to get to the Iberia flights.

-8. Japan Airlines First Class from San Francisco to Tokyo
+8. Japan Airlines first class from Los Angeles to Tokyo

 One of the best ways to get great value for your AAdvantage miles is to book a first-class flight on a partner airline from the United States to Japan or Korea.
-Because American designated these destinations as Asia Region 1, you’ll shell out fewer miles than you would for a first-class flight to China, Hong Kong and other destinations in Asia.
+Because American designated these destinations as Asia Region 1, you’ll shell out fewer miles than you would for a first-class flight to other destinations in Asia.

-American AAdvantage miles are one of the most affordable ways to book Japan Airlines first-class flights, which cost over $12,000 in cash.
+American AAdvantage miles are one of the most affordable ways to book Japan Airlines first-class flights, which cost over $11,600 if you were to pay with cash.